gkoos/totaliser/README.md

-# MBCalc Matched Betting Calculator
+# Totaliser Matched Betting Calculator

 Simple matched betting calculator to display a detailed profit breakdown and calculate the lay stake for the same profit regardless the outcome.
 Created with React.js.